dalthon/ana/README.md

 * Chores:
-  * Add a few more tests on postgres repository showing that transactions are really rolling back everything done by user in case of failure
+  * Add a few more tests on postgres repository showing that transactions are really rolling back everything done by user in case of failure.
-  * Add fiber's middleware tests
+  * Add fiber's middleware tests.
 * Features:
-  * Add `FinishedAt` and `ErrorCount` on `TrackedOperation`
+  * Add `FinishedAt` and `ErrorCount` on `TrackedOperation`.
-  * Add `net/http` middleware
+  * Add `net/http` middleware.
-  * Add Redis persistence
+  * Add Redis persistence.
-  * On Postgres repository, add config to store Response in Redis instead of Postgres
+  * On Postgres repository, add config to store Response in Redis instead of Postgres.
+  * Consider timeout to add statement timeout on session.

 ## Contributing